ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/contravariance.md

 then you will already be aware of Rezolver's powerful auto-enumerable functionality, and you can probably already guess how it works when requesting enumerables of contravariant generics.

-In short - the best-to-worst matching algorithm that's used to identify the best generic registration for the type that is 'closest' to the requested type just expands out when contravariance comes into play.  *Every* registration that matches the given type will be returned - in order of best to worst, as demonstrated by this example which builds on our `I2DShape` types to configure the container to write shape information to a `StringBuilder`:
+For an enumerable of a generic with one or more contravariant type parameters, *every* registration that matches the given type will be returned - in registration order, as demonstrated by this example which builds on our `I2DShape` types to configure the container to write shape information to a `StringBuilder`: